-- Lump sum payment of the NEO's base salary multiplied by 2.75 for Mr. Nord, and 2.5 for the other named executive officers. - Continued medical, dental and insurance benefits under the Company's benefit plans after termination for 2.75 years for Mr. Nord, and 2.5 years for the other NFOs - The average short-term incentive awards received by the NEO in the three years preceding the change in control and a pro-rated portion of their annual short-term incentive award target for the year in which the termination occurs. - The incremental value of additional age and service credit under all applicable Supplemental Plans (subject to the terms of each plan freeze) payable as a lump sum. - · Outplacement services up to 12 months following termination at a cost not to exceed 15% of the NEO's annual base salary.
+- · Lump sum payment of the NEO's base salary multiplied by 2.75 for Mr. Nord, and 2.5 for the other named executive officers. - · Continued medical, dental, vision and insurance benefits after termination for 2.75 years for Mr. Nord, and 2.5 years for the other NEOs. - Lump sum payment of the average short-term incentive awards received by the NEO in the three years preceding the change in control multiplied by 2.75 for Mr. Nord and 2.5 for the other NEOs. - · A lump sum payment of the pro-rated portion of their annual short-term incentive award target for the year in which the termination occurs. - The incremental value of additional age and service credit under all applicable Supplemental Plans (subject to the terms of each plan freeze) payable as a lump sum. - · Outplacement services up to 12 months following termination at a cost not to exceed 15% of the NEO's annual base salary.